Thursday, January 5, 2023

 1872 - AMUSEMENTS.

 At the Royal Shamrock Theatre, under the management of Miss Joey Gougenheim, good houses are frequently obtained.
 Miss Maggie Oliver has completed her engagement, and will shortly be leaving for Sydney.
 Miss Joey is negotiating with some first class talent at Sydney and Melbourne, and no doubt the public will reward this spirited lady with their liberal support.
-This evening Mesers.
+This evening Messrs.
 Melville, Newton, and Dumar take their benefit, upon which occasion Mr. Joseph Moss, of the Ring of Bells Hotel, an old amateur, assisted by Miss Bessie Moss, have kindly volunteered their services.
 A bumper house is expected.
 At the Prince of Wales Opera House, Gulgong, immense attractions have been issued with much success, "Richelieu" having been performed to a good audience, and "Richard the Third" with five Richards, proving a great success.

 Source: Gulgong Guardian, Issue No 140, December 18, 1872